Pablo-Ortiz-Lopez/ortizma.com/content/post/garage-remote/index.md

 ### My remotes
 Three out of four remotes I encountered operated using OOK modulation at 433.92 MHz.
 However, one remote, due to its age, utilized a 280 MHz carrier wave.
 My quest to replicate this frequency range led me to discover a discontinued chip.
 Legal regulations have restricted the use of this frequency band to amateurs
-> A fun, and sort of unrelated fact: Back in the day, professional telegraph operators referred to amateurs as 'ham-fisted', and this has led to frequency band where amateurs are legally allowed to operate being designated as the 'Ham-band'.
+> A fun fact: Back in the day, professional telegraph operators referred to amateurs as 'ham-fisted' due to their tendency to produce errors in their messages.
+This has ultimately led to the frequency bands where amateurs are legally allowed to operate being designated as the 'Ham-Bands'.

 Despite the challenges, I remain determined to explore the uncharted territory of the 280 MHz door.
 Stay tuned for updates on this intriguing pursuit.